In this chapter:

 With the current New Zealand epidemiology, neither MenACWY nor 4CMenB give protection across all prevailing meningococcal groups and both types of vaccine are recommended.
 The meningococcal vaccines registered and available are summarised in Table 13.3 below.

-Two meningococcal conjugate vaccines are funded for certain at-risk groups.
+Three meningococcal vaccines are funded for certain special groups (see section 13.5).

 - Meningococcal group C conjugate vaccine MenC (NeisVac-C, Pfizer NZ Ltd) contains 10 µg of polysaccharide derived from the group C capsule, conjugated to 10–20 µg of tetanus toxoid.
 Other components include aluminium hydroxide and sodium chloride.